mahafuzur/web-devs-resources/_resource_links/js_learning_center/MDN_Javascript_Referance.md

 icon: "mozilla.svg"
 ---

-This is the good place for starting css.
+This is the Mozilla developer network javascript referance page.